Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Published research adds even more weight to the growing body of evidence that an important part of what we do at GymbaROO and KindyROO – motor skill development – plays a key role in academic performance at school.

-Studies, published in The Journal of Pediatrics 1 and the British Journal of Sports Medicine2 strongly support GymbaROO’s long held principle that the development and maturation of basic motor skills affects how well children learn.
+Studies, published in The Journal of Pediatrics 1 and the British Journal of Sports Medicine2 strongly support GymbaROO-KindyROO’s long held principle that the development and maturation of basic motor skills affects how well children learn.
 A consensus statement from a leading panel of international experts, from a wide range of research and learning institutions, says that exercise boosts kids’ brain power and academic prowess.
 They say that:

 - Mastery of movement patterns (motor ability) boosts brain power and academic performance.